huwenqing0606/RL-manufacturing/README.md

 # RL-manufacturing
-Source code for reinforcement learning algorithms applied to joint control of manufacturing and onsite microgrid system.
+Source code for the paper <Joint Control of Manufacturing and Onsite Microgrid System via Novel Neural-Network Integrated Reinforcement Learning Algorithms>

 The run files are